Cummins ISX15 Engines For Sale

 The inline-six ISX15 displaces 912ci thanks to its 5.39-inch bore and torque-friendly 6.65-inch stroke.
-Its block is cast from gray iron and accommodates mid-stop, wet cylinder liners, and the cylinder head is cast iron as well.
+The block of our Cummins ISX is cast from gray iron and accommodates mid-stop, wet cylinder liners, and the cylinder head is cast iron as well.
 As for the valvetrain, the ISX15 made use of dual overhead camshafts until ‘09, with one cam being dedicated to actuating the fuel injectors, as the early engines utilized unit injection.
 The second camshaft actuated the valvetrain and engine brake.
 Another notable way the ISX15 separated itself from the N14 it replaced was due to the fact that it featured fully electronic systems (the N14 did not).
 Beginning in ’10, when the unit injection was scrapped in favor of high-pressure common-rail injection (called XPI, or Xtra-High Pressure Injection by Cummins), the design of the ISX changed from DOHC to SOHC.

 Fuel System & Turbo Changes

 When Cummins revamped the ISX15 around the use of high-pressure common-rail injection, the cam lobe problems that were inherent with cam-driven unit injection systems all but ceased and the engine took a technological leap forward.
 The high-pressure fuel system produced injection pressures as high as 35,000 psi and utilized solenoid-actuated injectors capable of pulling off five events per combustion cycle.
 This added further preciseness in the process of meeting particulate matter (PM) emission standards, not to mention the injectors’ pilot injection events could be used to quiet engine noise.
-On the aspiration front, the ISX15 began its production run with either an Holset HX55W or HX60W (“w” for wastegate) turbocharger creating boost, both of which were fixed geometry units.
+On the aspiration front, the Cummins ISX15 began its production run with either an Holset HX55W or HX60W (“w” for wastegate) turbocharger creating boost, both of which were fixed geometry units.
 Beginning in ’03, the variable geometry Holset HE551V was introduced for improved response to better meet emissions (namely PM).
 VGT technology took a leap forward in ’07 with the more advanced Holset HE561VE, and then once more in ’10 with the HE451VE.

 The ISX15 was forced to change with the times.
 Luckily, Cummins knew this ahead of time and planned accordingly, framing its ISX program around future emission standards.
 In 2002, it received EGR to meet the coming, more stringent federal NOx emission standard.
 In 2006, the ISX15 received a diesel particulate filter (DPF) in addition to EGR, the DPF being required to trap soot particles produced during combustion—which was accompanied by regeneration cycles that periodically super-heated the DPF to transform the soot buildup into a fine ash.
 By 2010, the EPA clamped down once again on NOx output and Cummins decided to meet the standard by equipping the ISX15 with selective catalytic reduction (SCR).
 SCR technology called for the use of diesel exhaust fluid (DEF) and, by working toward the same goal as the EGR system (curbing NOx), ended up allotting the EGR system a lighter workload which lent itself to improved longevity.